diodechain/diode-docs/content/docs/Using/invite-codes.md

 Be aware that anyone can join your Zone with an Invite Code.
 Therefore, if you'd like to limit membership, you should always disable the Invite Code once your intended invitees have signed up.

-These instructions assume that you've already <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>setup Diode Drive</strong></a> and have <a href="https://app.docs.diode.io/docs/using/create-a-zone/" target="_blank" rel="noopener"><strong>created a Zone</strong></a> that you want to invite others to collaborate on.
+These instructions assume that you've already <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>setup Diode Collab</strong></a>and have <a href="https://app.docs.diode.io/docs/using/create-a-zone/" target="_blank" rel="noopener"><strong>created a Zone</strong></a> that you want to invite others to collaborate on.

 **1\.
 Enable an Invite Code**

-Open Diode Drive, go to your Zone's Settings tab, and click the "Invite Code" setting.
+Open Diode Collab, go to your Zone's Settings tab, and click the "Invite Code" setting.

 ![](/uploads/image-93.png)